ALEEEHU/Awesome-Text2X-Resources/README.md

       url={https://arxiv.org/abs/2409.17280},
 }

+@article{zhang2024monst3r,
+  title={MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion}, author={Zhang, Junyi and Herrmann, Charles and Hur, Junhwa and Jampani, Varun and Darrell, Trevor and Cole, Forrester and Sun, Deqing and Yang, Ming-Hsuan}, journal={arXiv preprint arxiv:2410.03825}, year={2024}
+}

 @misc{cao2024avatargozeroshot4dhumanobject,
       title={AvatarGO: Zero-shot 4D Human-Object Interaction Generation and Animation}, author={Yukang Cao and Liang Pan and Kai Han and Kwan-Yee K. Wong and Ziwei Liu},